noahtren/Freewire/README.md

 # Freewire: Freely Wired Neural Networks
 Freewire is a Keras-like API for creating optimized freely wired neural networks to run on CUDA.
-Freely wired neural networks are defined at the level of individual nodes (or "neurons") and connections between them, instead of at the level of homogeneous layers.
+Freely wired neural networks are defined at the level of individual nodes (or "neurons") and their connections, instead of at the level of homogeneous layers.

-The SOTA in deep learning is often propelled by unique neural network architectures.
-For example, residual connections as implemented by [ResNet](https://arxiv.org/abs/1512.03385) and [DenseNet](https://arxiv.org/abs/1608.06993) make it feasible to train larger neural networks and achieve greater accuracy than models with layers that only operate on the representation of the previous layer.

-The recent work from [FAIR](https://arxiv.org/abs/1904.01569) shows that some randomly wired neural networks have competitive performance on ImageNet.
-Also, Google introduced [Weight Agnostic Neural Networks](https://weightagnostic.github.io/) which focuses on evolving neural network architectures with uniform weights between all connections.
+The goal of Freewire is to make it so that any arbitrary DAG of artificial neurons can be defined first and the optimized set of operations can be generated at runtime and run on CUDA.

-This repository is a starting point for exploring how to design and optimize neural networks that can be wired in very novel ways at the level of individual artificial neurons, while retaining the ability to train them with backpropagation.
+This repository is a starting point for exploring how to design and optimize neural networks that can be wired in very novel ways at the level of individual artificial neurons, while retaining the speed and memory efficiency of traditional neural networks.

 ### Parallel Operations, not Layers
 Instead of viewing a network as a series of layers that each have their own representation,